 Nationmaster.com: NationMaster is a central data source to graphically compare facts about nations.

-United States Census Bureau: Searchable site with many statistics for the U.S., including the State and Metropolitan Data Book and the Fact Finder: Contains, under "Other Official Statistics," links to state and international data centers, and the department of commerce.
+United States Census Bureau: Searchable site with many statistics for the U.S., including the State and Metropolitan Data Book which is designed to serve as a statistical reference and guide to other statistical publications and sources, and the American Fact Finder, which provides access to data about the United States, Puerto Rico and the Island Areas.
 For the latest 1990 census reports see Census 2000 Gateway.

 University of Michigan Documents Center's Statistical Resources on the Web: Provides links to many of the same sources as the U.S. Census Bureau and FedStats.